 Following a long period in the Lancashire and Cheshire league, the club joined the Manchester league in 1974.
 Back in 2014, Wythenshawe moved to the Cheshire league division 2 where in the first season they heralded a 100% unbeaten record, winning the league and all four Cup competitions.
-Today, after back to back promotions and now under the management of Lee Bennett and Andrew Maclean, they challenge for the title in the Premier division.
+Today, under the management of Lee Bennett, Andrew Maclean and David Esdaile, the team challenges for the title in the Cheshire Premier division.

 It's exciting times ahead for Wythenshawe Town as the club prepares for promotion to the North West Counites league and semi-professional ranks, a first for both the club and the town of Wythenshawe itself.
 And thanks to the partnership with professional football club, Fleetwood Town FC, the club can capitalise on first-class advice and support for football coaching and commercial matters.

-Wythenshawe Town’s plans, with Chairman Kenny Hope at the helm are very much steered towards success, growth and ultimately to build a club that the Wythenshawe community can be proud of.
+Wythenshawe Town’s plans, with Chairman Kenny Hope at the helm are very much steered towards success, growth and ultimately to build a football club the Wythenshawe community can be proud of.